JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ### Inspections

 <a href="https://projectlombok.org/" target="_blank">Lombok</a> is a great tool that makes your Java code concise and clean.
-But there are a few things to consider when using Lombok with JPA, and to follow them easily, JPA Buddy provides corresponding inspections:
+But there are a few things to consider when using Lombok with JPA.
+JPA Buddy helps you follow best practices when using Lombok in your JPA entities with a set of inspections:

 **Avoid using `@`EqualsAndHashCode and `@`Data with JPA entities.**